Hiten1928/ColorGuessingGame/README.md

 # ColorGuessingGame

-Play the game at: https://colorgame007.herokuapp.com - automatic!
+##Play the game at: https://colorgame007.herokuapp.com